L-Clem/L-Clem/READMEEN.md

 Last update : 04/2020

 <details>
-<summary>🔭 You will find here a list (non-exhaustive and in constant evolution) of projects I have been able to realise so far, sorted into two main categories :
+<summary>🔭 You will find here a list (not exhaustive and in constant evolution) of projects I have been able to realise so far, sorted into two main categories :

 - 🎓 for study projects.
 - and 💻 for projects carried out independently.